javadho/lattice-design-compression/README.md

 ### Prediction Models

 To find the best models, categorical variables were converted to numeric using a label encoder, and the data was split into training and testing sets.
-Two machine learning techniques, Artificial Neural Networks (ANN) and Random Forest (RF), were utilized on the dataset.
+Two machine learning techniques, Artificial Neural Networks (ANN) and Random Forest (RF), were utilized on the dataset, and their codes can be found in the [**Prediction Models**](https://github.com/javadho/lattice-design-compression/tree/614c1bdcd45b8edd737942777cf30cfd7b110f03/Prediction%20Models) folder.

 **1. ANN**
 I employed TensorFlow and Keras frameworks to construct a neural network model and conducted hyperparameter optimization through Grid SearchCV with tuning Learning Rate, Activation Function, Batch Size, and Number of Epochs.
 The number of folds for Cross-Validation was set to 5.